Easy Raspberry Coffee Cake

 - Preheat oven to 350 degrees.
 Spray an 11 x 7-inch baking pan with cooking spray, then dust with flour.
 Set aside.

-- Sprinkle raspberries over batter.
+- Sprinkle the raspberries over the batter.

 - Bake for 35 to 40 minutes.
+Let cool to room temperature before cutting.

 Notes